brandonrobertz/autoscrape-py/README.rst

 Currently there are two methods of running AutoScrape:

 - as a local CLI python script
-- as a containerized system via the API and Web UI
+- a full Web interface for scraping (see bottom of page)

 Installation and running instructions are provided for both below.